singh-man/books/crackingTheCoding/16_moderate.md

 2       return  winnerHashtable[board];
 3   }
 ```
-To convert a board (represented by a char array) to an int, we can use what is essentially a "base 3" repre­
-sentation.
-Each board is represented as 3°v₀ + 3¹v₁ + 3²v₂ + . . .  + 3⁸v₈ , where v₁ is a 0 if the space is empty, a 1 if it's a "blue spot" and a 2 if it's a "red spot:'
+To convert a board (represented by a char array) to an int, we can use what is essentially a "base 3" repre­sentation.
+Each board is represented as 3°v₀ + 3¹v₁ + 3²v₂ + . . .  + 3⁸v₈ , where v₁ is a 0 if the space is empty, a 1 if it's a "blue spot" and a 2 if it's a "red spot".
 ```java
 1 	enum Piece   {  Empty,  Red,  Blue};
 2